What We Do

 Education In Our Fields

-The UNRWA Education programme in Gaza is the largest of all UNRWA programmes in the five fields, serving 278,991 students (143,754 males and 135,237 females) from Grades 1-9 in the 2018/2019 school year.
-Students study in the 274 UNRWA schools across the Gaza Strip, of which 84 operate on a single shift basis, 177 on a double shift, and 13 schools on a triple shift, staffed by some 8,676 education personnel.
-In line with the trend in previous years, average class sizes in the 2018/2019 school year increased to 41.2 students compared to 39 students per class in...Read more
+The UNRWA Education programme in Gaza is the largest of all UNRWA programs in the five fields, serving 291,100 students (150,608 males and 140,492 females) from Grades 1-9 in the 2021/2022 school year.
+Students study in the 278 UNRWA schools across the Gaza Strip, of which 80 operate on a single shift basis, 198 on a double shift, staffed by some 9,443 education personnel.
+In line with the trend in previous years, average class sizes in the 2021/2022 school year remained 41.2 same as previous school year 2020/2021, As the main provider of services to...Read more

 The West Bank has implemented the Agency-wide Education Reform Strategy, incorporating teacher professional development, curriculum, student assessment, inclusive education, technical and vocational education, research, and education data management.
 In the West Bank,...Read more

 Young Palestine refugees have been especially vulnerable to the effects of the conflict in Syria as the majority of UNRWA schools are located within the Palestine refugee camps themselves.
 Schools have suffered from the conflict and many have been closed.
-The Government of Syria lent UNRWA 43 schools for their use between 2014 and 2019.
-UNRWA is,...Read more
+The Government of Syria...Read more

 UNRWA education in Lebanon has been implementing the Education Reform Strategy, which is designed to meet the needs of the 21st century to help students become innovative, critical and creative thinkers.
-A Teacher Policy was developed, which recognised the central role of teachers in quality education and sought to strengthen professional teacher...Read more
+A Teacher Policy was developed, which recognized the central role of teachers in quality education and sought to strengthen professional teacher and career progression.
+In Lebanon field, classroom practices are being improved...Read more

 - Who We Are